-f you are planning to visit Sonoma State University, please stop by either of the Parking Information Centers for directions, a campus map, or to purchase a parking pass.
+If you are planning to visit Sonoma State University, please stop by either of the Parking Information Centers for directions, a campus map, or to purchase a parking pass.
 All vehicles are required to display a valid parking permit.
-Some visitors are eligible for free parking.
-If you believe you may be eligible for free parking, please review the following section.
+Some visitors are eligible for a guest parking permit.
 Approved visitor parking must be requested by the department sponsoring the guest.

-Approved visitors to the University may be eligible for free parking.
-Persons eligible for visitor parking include:
+Approved visitors to the University may be eligible for guest parking.
+Persons eligible for include:

 - Individuals invited in an official capacity to meet with departments regarding SSU or CSU business